LULAZ7/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: first,
+  * I inspected the error generated- status code 500
+  * I checked the server logs - There was a NameError which pointed to line 10 of toys_controller

+  * fixed the typo error

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: first,
+* clicked the like button, and inspected the errors generated- status code 204
+* added the render json to the update method

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged:first,
+  * clicked the donate button
+  * inspected the status code -404
+  * inspected the server logs - added the destroy route